Well-being, safety, discrimination, or harassment

 Complaints, and feedback received will be reviewed within 2 to 5 business days.
 If the Appeals, Complaints, and Feedback Office staff are unable to assist in resolution, it will be referred to the appropriate college administrator for review, and response.

-Contact the Appeals, Complaints, and Feedback office at Appeals.Complaints.Feedback@pcc.edu.
+Contact the Office of Student Conduct and Community Support at Appeals.Complaints.Feedback@pcc.edu.